 Leaving Lhasa and driving south towards the Gongkar Airport, on the first leg of this journey, you will climb your first high pass and arrive at Yamdrok Yutso Turquoise Lake and the Karola Glacier.
 Driving further to the town of Gyantse, you will visit Pelkhor Monastery and Kumbum Stupa.
 In Shigatse (3,900 m), a city of just over 100,000.
-After visiting the famous Tashilunpo Monastery, you'll head to the tourists' Mount Everest Base Camp (EBC).
+After visiting the famous Tashilunpo Monastery, you'll head to the new Mount Everest Base Camp (EBC) at Rongbuk Monastery

-At EBC, (5,150 m/16,900 ft) if you like, you can hike to the trekkers' base camp about 4 km. away where you can camp or stay in the Rongbuk Monastery Guesthouse.
+At the new EBC, (5,150 m/16,900 ft) if you like, you can hike to the trekkers' base camp about 4 km. away where you can camp or stay in the Rongbuk Monastery Guesthouse.

 The next day, you'll drive along paved roads to Saga (4,500 m), enjoying spectacular views of Mount Shishapangma and the turquoise Pigutso Lake and then check-in to a hotel or guesthouse for the night.

 The following day, you'll travel to the small village of Darchen (4,575 m) at the foot of Mt.
 Kailash and stay the night at a simple guesthouse.
 Darchen is the starting and ending point of the trek around Mt.
 Kailash.